csound/manual/docs/opcodes/midifileopen.md

 Open a MIDI file for playback.

-This opcode can be called from anywhere, it is non-op if used in an instrument is triggered by a MIDI event.
+This opcode can be called from anywhere, it is non-op if used in an instrument triggered by a MIDI event.

 Requires the -F flag to operate.